MingliangLiang3/GLIP/README.md

 | FLIP   | 91.8%         |   17        | 34.2      | 42.5      | 52.7         |
 | GLIP   | 91.8%         |   17        | 38.7      | 23.5      | 56.6         |

 GLIP can also be applied to images of a small size.
-(We did not have enough resources to pre-train our dataset with 112 x 112 image size yet, and the results are referenced from CLIPA [1].)
 The setting is the same as before.

 | Method         | Image Size | Sample Seen | Masking Ratio | Image Token | Before Tuning | After Tuning |